shulai/qonda/docs/guide.rst

         model)

-In order to build a view from independend widgets, Qt provides the ``QDataWidgetMapper`` class. ``QDataWidgetMapper`` has the ``addMapping()`` method, that maps a widget to a column of the Interview model.
+In order to build a view from independent widgets, Qt provides the ``QDataWidgetMapper`` class. ``QDataWidgetMapper`` has the ``addMapping()`` method, that maps a widget to a column of the Interview model.
 Qonda has an improved version, ``qonda.mvc.datawidgetmapper.DataWidgetMapper``.